 Of course it only makes sense that the retiree has sufficient funds to support themselves and these numbers are definitely on the conservative side, as it is possible to live in Thailand on less then THB 65,000 per month.

-When planning to retire in Thailand, a good source for all of the visa requirements is laid out on the official Thai Government website.
+When planning to retire in Thailand, a good source for all of the visa requirements is laid out in the official Thai Government website.

-Once you have your retirement visa there are certain conditions about reporting, about renewal and about leaving the country.
+Once you have obtained your retirement visa there are certain conditions about reporting, about renewal and about leaving the country that all have to be considered, to ensure that your permission to stay does not lapse.

 What is important for the purpose of this discussion, is that the retiree needs to have THB 800,000 to start with and if this is being spent at the rate of THB 65,000 per month, a way to replace this money, either by capital growth or by draw down from your assets.